In this page, we present the installation procedure of the R-package that allow to run Monolix from R.

 The R package lixoftConnectors is located in the installation directory as tar.gz ball.
-It can be installed directly using Rstudio or by the following R command:
+It can be installed directly using Rstudio (Tools > Install packages > from package archive file) or with the following R command:

 install.packages(packagePath, repos = NULL, type="source", INSTALL_opts ="--no-multiarch")

-with the packagePath = ‘<installDirectory>/mlxConnectors/R/lixoftConnectors.tar.gz’ where <installDirectory> the MonolixSuite installation directory.
-By default, it is
+with the packagePath = ‘<installDirectory>/connectors/lixoftConnectors.tar.gz’ where <installDirectory> is the MonolixSuite installation directory.

 Notice that for MonolixSuite2018 version, the R package is called MlxConnectors .

 When starting a new R session, you need to load the library and initialize the connectors with the following commands

 library(lixoftConnectors) initializeLixoftConnectors(software = "monolix")

 In some cases, it may be necessary to specify the path to the installation directory of the Lixoft suite.
 If no path is given, the one written in the <user home>/lixoft/lixoft.ini file is used (usually “C:/ProgramData/Lixoft/MonolixSuiteXXXX” for Windows). where XXXX corresponds to the version of MonolixSuite